christopherobin/mage/lib/archivist/vaults/elasticsearch/Readme.md

 state.archivist.set('photos', { userId: userId, pictureId: pictureId }, data);
 ```

-Then manually decode it when getting it back from ElasticSearch.
+Then manually decode it when getting it back from Elasticsearch.

-Another (more recommended) way to do that is to use ElasticSearch to only store the metadata for search purposes and
+Another (more recommended) way to do that is to use Elasticsearch to only store the metadata for search purposes and
 store the binary file itself in a more appropriate vault (such as file).

 ## Searching for data

 Archivist doesn't provide any way to search for data in a complex manner, if you need to search for data you will need
-to call the ElasticSearch client yourself, here is an example of how to find the picture stored in the example above:
+to call the Elasticsearch client yourself, here is an example of how to find the picture stored in the example above:

 ```javascript
 // retrieve client